 ||In most cases, your bariatric surgeon will perform this gastric sleeve procedure laparoscopically, making several small 1/4- to 1/2-inch abdominal incisions.|

 ||Reduces the size of the stomach and restricts the amount of food you can eat at one time, helping you feel full sooner.|

 ||Weight loss is slower than gastric bypass.
 Expect to lose 50 to 80 percent of excess body weight within 12 months after surgery.|

 ||About an hour.|

 ||Two to four weeks.|

-Although the number of stand-alone weight loss sleeve procedures is increasing, many times this surgery is a first step in a two-part process.
+Although the number of stand-alone weight loss gastric sleeve procedures is increasing, many times this gastric sleeve operation is a first step in a two-part process.

-For people who are either extremely obese or have health problems that make them ineligible for gastric bypass surgery, the gastric sleeve procedure is an option to help them start losing weight.
+For people who are either extremely obese or have health problems that make them ineligible for gastric bypass surgery, the vertical sleeve gastrectomy procedure is an option to help them start losing weight.

 After a few years, most people lose enough weight to complete the second step of the process — typically with the duodenal switch procedure — for further weight loss.